Solomon Kiri: Australia

 In 1996 Kiri played for the Western Reds, playing two first grade games for the club.

-Kiri joined the new Adelaide Rams franchise in the 1997 Super League (Australia) competition and played ten times for the Rams.
+Kiri joined the new Adelaide Rams franchise in the 1997 Super League (Australia) competition.
+Kiri played in Adelaide's first ever match which was against North Queensland in round 1 at Dairy Farmers Stadium.
+Kiri played ten times for the Rams in total.

 Later years

 Kiri then returned to New Zealand and played for the Otahuhu Leopards.
 He represented Auckland and the New Zealand Residents in 2000.
 Kiri was again selected for New Zealand Māori but did not make the team for the World Cup.